techsolutionsuts/commerce_api/README.md

 <p>NOTE: if you are using Postman, please select x-www-form-urlencoded for PUT and form-data for POST</p>

-Thank you and have a great time
+<h3>Thank you and have a great time</h3>
+Adamu, Mohammed
+0541708169
+adamuips@gmail.com